 If one or both parents are short-sighted (myopic), the chance of your child becoming short-sighted increases, and their chance of having a high prescription increases further if their own prescriptions are high.
 Children are most likely to become myopic between the ages of six and 13 years.

-Why does myopia matter?
+Why does myopia matter in children's vision?

 If a child is myopic, they are at risk of their vision deteriorating quickly.
-This means reliance on stronger glasses, and poorer vision without their spectacles which has an impact on day to day activities such as sports and other hobbies.
+This means reliance on stronger glasses, and poorer vision without their glasses which has an impact on day to day activities such as sports and other hobbies.

 Higher levels of myopia are also linked to an increased risk of developing eye diseases such as glaucoma, retinal detachment, macular degeneration and cataract in later life.